Reading time: 5 minutes

 - Have you noticed that your breasts are swollen during premenstrual days?

-- Does your stomach feel bloated and do you experience constipation in the run-up to your period?
+- Do you feel bloated and experience constipation in the run-up to your period?

 - Are your headaches more frequent and intense around your period?

-- Have you noticed that your appetite and mood fluctuate in the days leading up to your period?
+- Have you noticed your appetite and mood fluctuating in the days leading up to your period?

-Can you answer several of these questions with 'yes'?
-Then read on quickly, because we would like to give you tips on how to reduce these complaints.
+Can you answer "yes" to several of these questions?
+Then read on, because we're happy to give you tips on how to reduce these symptoms.

 Tips for PMS complaints

-Now that we understand PMS better, let's move on to the practical tips.
+Now that we understand PMS better, let's move on to some practical tips.

 Discover the secret of a period retreat .
-Give yourself extra sleep, warm baths, foot massages, and avoid strength training.
-Listen to your body, let go of stress, and don't drink alcohol during your period.
+Treat yourself to extra sleep, warm baths, foot massages, and avoid strength training.
+Listen to your body, release stress, and don't drink alcohol during your period.

 And yes, sparkling water or kombucha in a wine glass can also be a treat.